Resident Assistant Selection

 Resident Assistants (RAs) are student staff members who live in residence halls.
 RAs encourage and support students in academic and personal growth by fostering awareness, appreciation, and development of skills to succeed in a diverse, global society.
 Finally, RAs are role models within their communities, demonstrating responsibility and ethical behavior.
 Duties of the RA role include facilitation of the development of the floor and hall community, referral counseling, administrative functions, upholding university policy, and community development through programming.
 RAs play a pivotal role in the Office of Residential Life & Housing and are a vital resource for many members of the campus community.

 We need an opportunity to get to know you through an in-depth application and interview process that lets us know you're qualified to be an RA.
 Applications are accepted electronically via OrgSync.
-Should you experience any difficulties during the process please contact Derek Wills at email@example.com.
+Should you experience any difficulties during the process please contact the selection committee at email@example.com.

 - Students in the final year of a 5th year program and graduate students are eligible